“A buyer persona is an example of the real person who buys, or might buy, products like the ones you market,” according to Adele Revella.

 Using the buyer’s map, you can assign relevant content for each stage of each persona’s journey.
 If we look at the example above:

-- Stage 2: We’d salt our landing pages with attractive early-stage content that the buyer found so attractive that they would fill out a form with their contact information in order to get it, and (best case scenario) they’d opt into receiving our emails.
+Stage 2: We’d salt our landing pages with attractive early-stage content that the buyer found so attractive that they would fill out a form with their contact information in order to get it, and (best case scenario) they’d opt-in to receive our emails.
 Now we nurture them with content that helps move them through the funnel.